Below, learn about immunotherapy in treating lung cancer, understand how it impacts patients and see how you can help immunotherapy research efforts.

 The most progress in immunotherapy for lung cancer has been made in immune checkpoint inhibitors.
 Immune checkpoints are molecules on the immune cells that can start or stop an immune response.
 The immune system uses these molecules to help determine what is normal and what should be attacked.
-Cancer cells sometimes trick these checkpoints to stop the body from attacking them.
-Drugs can target these checkpoints and help them respond against cancer cells.
+Cancer cells sometimes trick the immune system by displaying these checkpoints to stop the body from attacking them.
+Immunotherapy drugs can prevent the immune system from getting tricked and helps stimulate a response against cancer cells.

 There are several drugs that target immune checkpoints that are approved for treatment of lung cancer.
 Many of these drugs block or "inhibit" the contact between the PD-L1 protein and the PD-1 receptor on the T cell.
 The PD-L1/PD-1 interaction functions as a brake that prevents the immune system from responding to cancer.
 By blocking this interaction, the immune system is able to recognize and attack cancer cells.
 One of these approved drugs targets another immune checkpoint called CTLA4.
 When CTLA4 is blocked, the body is able to ramp up the number of immune cells that are available to respond against cancer cells.

 Checkpoint inhibitors are given as an intravenous (IV) infusion.
 These drugs can have similar side effects to chemotherapy, including fatigue, nausea, itching, skin rash, and more, but they are generally less toxic than chemotherapy.
 However, because the drugs work by stimulating the immune system, it is possible to develop serious immune-related side effects from an over-stimulated immune system that can affect how your organs function.
 It is important to work with your care team to help monitor all side effects.